khalyomede/neutron-prototype/README.md

 - PHP >= 7.0.0
 - Each class extending `Prototype` should not define the following method: `prototype()`
 - Each class extending `Prototype` should not define the following static method: `prototypes()`
-- Each properties you want your end developper to access via prototyping should be declared as `public` (and not `protected`)
-- Each methods you want your end developper to access via prototyping should be declared as `public` (and note `private`)

 ## Installation